spyysalo/bionlp_st_2011_supporting/README.md

     git clone git@github.com:ninjin/bionlp_st_2011_supporting.git

-Or download and extract the repository using the "Downloads" button on this page.
+Or download and extract the repository using the "Downloads" button on this
+page:

+    tar xfz ${NAME_OF_THE_ARCHIVE_YOU_DOWNLOADED}

-Create the `input` directory and place one or several Gzipped tarballs containing files with `.txt` extensions and run:
+Create the `input` directory inside the repository structure and place one or several Gzipped tarballs containing files with `.txt` extensions and run:

     make